Thee Temple ov Psychick Youth

 Thee Temple ov Psychick Youth, abbreviated as TOPY, was a British magical organization, fellowship and chaos magic network founded in 1981 by Genesis P-Orridge, lead member of multimedia group Psychic TV.
 The network, including later members of Coil and Current 93, was a loosely federated organization of members and initiates operating as an order of ceremonial magic and sex magic, as well as an experimental artistic collective.

 Creation and influence

 Their early network consisted of a number of "stations" worldwide including TOPY-CHAOS for Australia, TOPYNA for North America and TOPY Station 23 for the United Kingdom and Europe.
 Smaller, "grass-roots"-level sub-stations called Access Points were located throughout America and Europe.
 Throughout its existence, TOPY has been an influential group in the underground chaos magic scene.

-In 2016, French-Canadian director Jacqueline Castel began work on the feature-length documentary about TOPY, titled A Message from the Temple.

 Theory and praxis

 Potential TOPY members were encouraged to make magical sigils of a certain prescribed nature.
 These acts were to be performed on the 23rd hour (11:00pm) of the 23rd day of each month.
 If an individual chose to do so, they were invited to mail their sigils to a central location where the magical energy in them could be used to enhance others.